eazypau/portfolio-nuxt3/README.md

 - [x] maybe change styling for header
 - [x] anchor tag not accurate in mobile view
 - [x] in contact, change teach to guide, change not just to not only
-- settle grammer issue (profile captions and project captions)
+- [ ] settle grammer issue (profile captions and project captions)
-- change todo to to-do
+- [x] change todo to to do
 - [x] add filter in project card image
 - [x] make my name bigger in header
-- give bg color for CTA button in contact section
+- [x] give bg color for CTA button in contact section
-- change favicon design (font and color)
+- [x] change favicon design (font and color)
-- add individual on hover color for its original logo color for skills section
+- add individual on hover color for its original logo color for skills section (good to have but it might ruin the design)

 ## resources and reference
 - https://favicon.io/favicon-generator/